-Choose the Right Social Media Sites
+Choose the Right Social Media Platforms

 - LinkedIn: LinkedIn is ideal for connecting with other professionals in the therapy field, making it a good source of referral business.
 LinkedIn also makes it easy to share professional publications and make potential clients aware of your credentials.

-- Twitter: Twitter is a good place to share links to your publications and post short-form content related to your therapy practice.
+- Twitter: Twitter is a good place to share links to your publications and post short-form content related to your private therapy practice.

 Plan Your Content

 A content plan is one of the most important components of a social media strategy.
-If you take the time to plan your content, you can market your therapy practice strategically instead of posting content and hoping someone reads it.
+If you take the time to plan your content, you can market your private practice strategically instead of posting content and hoping someone reads it.
 Developing a content plan also makes it easy to bring together several elements of your digital marketing strategy, such as blogging and search engine optimization (SEO), ensuring that your message reaches as many prospective clients as possible.

 Before you develop a content marketing plan, think about the following: